 - You can meet other students who have been selected to go on an exchange within the Erasmus Programme, share information and arrange/plan your exchange together.

 The Exchange Office will send you an invitation for this meeting.

-If you are selected for an exchange in the first semester of 2017-2018, you will be invited to the meeting in June 2017.
+If you are selected for an exchange in the 1st semester, you will be invited to the meeting in the Spring.

-If you are selected for an exchange in the second semester of 2017-2018, you will be invited for the pre departure meeting in November/December 2017.
+If you are selected for an exchange in the 2nd semester, you will be invited for the pre departure meeting in the Fall.

 Extra elements of attention for international students who are going on an exchange

 - Visa: depending on the nationality of the student, a visa to be able to study in the exchange country is needed.
 Students need to inform themselves in time at the embassy of the country where they are going about the requirements.